RustaceansKenya/driver-development-book/driver_book/src/uart_theory/draft_1.md

-# draft_1
+# General Overview

-This chapter covers theory on the uart.

 ## What is the UART?
-Before tackling the meaning of UART, let's get the acronyms out of the way.
+Before tackling the meaning of UART, let's get some acronyms out of the way.
 - UART stands for `Universal Asynchronous Receiver/Transmitter`.
 - *Tx* stands for `Transmitter`.
 - *Rx* stands for `Receiver`.

+We're done with the acronymns, now we are on the same jargon wavelength.

 The UART is an integrated circuit that takes in parallel data from one end and outputs serial data on the other end.
 It also receives serial data from one end and outputs parallel data on the other end.
+So you can say that it is a *parallel-to-serial converter with a few extra steps*.

-So it you connect two UARTs as seen below, you achieve serial communication between two devices that have parallel data buses.
+If you connect two UARTs as seen below, you achieve serial communication between two devices that have parallel data buses.

 ![Alt text](img/uart_connection.png)